 The Canine Therapy Program exists to help alleviate psychological and emotional trauma impacting our firefighters.

 First responders face higher rates of post-traumatic stress disorder (PTSD), depression, and anxiety issues related to the volume and severity of tragic incidents they respond to on a daily basis.
 Research has begun to reveal the devastating impact these types of issues can have on first responders over the course of their careers.

-To combat this alarming trend, this program allows the LAFD to use specially trained dogs to help comfort firefighters during crisis situations and make coping with difficult incidents a bit easier.
-The LAFD’s two therapy dogs, Willow and Jack, visit LAFD stations and critical incidents and have helped improve the mental health of LAFD members.
+To combat this alarming trend, the LAFD uses specially trained dogs to help comfort firefighters in times of crisis and make coping with trauma a bit easier.
+Therapy dogs, like Willow, are specially trained to recognize and react to human signs of emotional distress.